A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 Vietnam was and is a majority Buddhist country.
 Turning on the Buddhist population seemed a suicidal path for the Diem regime to pursue.
 Ultimately it was.

-Hue's Buddhists protested the flag decision and prompted an outrageously disproportionate response that saw 8 killed by Ngo Dinh Can's heavy handed security forces.
+Hue's Buddhists protested the flag decision and their protests prompted an outrageously disproportionate response that saw 8 killed by Ngo Dinh Can's heavy-handed security forces.

-Perhaps the best known event of the Buddhist crisis was the self immolation of monk Thich Quang Duc on 11 June 1963 at a busy Saigon street corner.
+Perhaps the best known event of the Buddhist crisis was the self immolation of Hue monk Thich Quang Duc, on 11 June 1963 at a busy Saigon street corner.

-Monk Duc was protesting the discriminatory policies of the Diem regime.
-AP Bureau Chief Malcolm Browne captured the immolation.
+Thich Quang Duc was protesting the discriminatory policies of the Diem regime.
+AP Bureau Chief Malcolm Browne captured the self-immolation.
 His prize winning image created a crisis for the US government, an ally of the Diem administration.
 It became one of the most iconic images of the Vietnam War.
 You can view Browne's image here.

 New York Times Correspondent David Halberstam wrote of witnessing the self immolation in his book The Making of a Quagmire,